magical-ice-winged-otter/islandgame2/README.md

 Based off RHH's pokeemerald-expansion v1.7.2 https://github.com/rh-hideout/pokeemerald-expansion/
 ```

+## What is this branch?

+This feature branch contains a dynamic npc system.
+These dynamic NPC's are stored in the saveblock, and will persist exactly where you left them for as long as you want them to be there.
+This is good for spawning an object at a remote location for, say, a quest, and not having to deal with messy map scripts or waste flags on hiding/showing one time use objects.

+### IMPORTANT INFORMATION
+Merge Difficulty: Intermediate (7/10)
+ You may have to free up space for this feature branch in your save block.
+ This may interfere with follower systems that use localid's 0xF0 thru 0xF3.

+#### Usage Difficulty: Intermediate (5/10)
+ This branch modifies the overworld object spawn function, performance can suffer.
+ This branch offers minimal error checking and assumes you know what you are doing.

+#### Requirements: 80 bytes of free space in SaveBlock1.
+ (This branch reduces the number of secret bases from 20 to 18 in order to free up 320 bytes of space in SaveBlock1.)
+ Note that at the default dynamic object count, the lag is minimal, Adding more dynamic object slots will also increase lag when there are dynamic objects active in the overworld.
+This could potentiall by optimized out, but that is up to the end user.

+### How to use
+There is an example script posted on the Littleroot Town sign.
+It shows everything necessary to use the system.

+## FAQ
+Q: Will this interfere with my followers (if you have them)?
+A: The dynamic objects use overworld objectIDs F0 thru F3.
+If your followers are using these id's then, yes they will interfere.

+Q: Do I need the dynamic overworld palettes or overworld expansion system to use this?
+A: Probably not, but spawning dynamic objects that use palette slots reserved by other objects may result in corrupted palettes.
+This feature branch does not modify or use any special graphics or palettes.
+You supply an existing obj_gfx_id

 ## What features are included?
 - ***IMPORTANT*❗❗ Read through these to learn what features you can toggle**:
     - [Battle configurations](/include/config/battle.h)